IgniteUI/igniteui-docfx/en/components/grids_templates/row_selection.md

 }

 #### Conditional Selection Demo
+This demo prevents some rows from being selected using the `onRowSelectionChange` event and a custom template with disabled checkbox for non-selectable rows.
 @@if (igxName === 'IgxGrid') {
 <div class="sample-container loading" style="height:550px">
     <iframe id="grid-conditional-row-selectors-iframe" src='{environment:demosBaseUrl}/grid/grid-conditional-row-selectors' width="100%" height="100%" seamless frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>